9hafidz6/main1/docs/UserGuide.md

 # Restaurant Manager - User Guide

 1. Introduction

 2. Quick Start

 3. Features

-   - Menu
+   3.1 Main Menu

+   3.2 Dish

-   - Adding Dish
+   ​	3.2.1 Adding Dish

-   - Adding Ingredient to Dish
+   ​	3.2.2 Adding Ingredient to Dish

-   - List all Dish
+   ​	3.2.3 List all Dishes

-   - Initialize Dish
+   ​	3.2.4 Initializing the Dish

-   - Removing Dish
+   ​	3.2.5 Removing a Dish

-   - Load and save tasks to hard disk
-   - Identify dates and times
-   - delete: Delete a task
-   - find: Find a task by searching for a keyword.
-   - Error Handling
+   3.3 Ingredient

+   ​	3.3.1 Adding Ingredient

+   ​	3.3.2 Removing Ingredient

+   ​	3.3.3 Finding Ingredients

+   ​	3.3.4 Listing all Expired Ingredient on Date itself

+   ​	3.3.5 Removing all Expired Ingredient

+   ​	3.3.6 Using an Ingredient

+   3.4 Fridge

+   ​	3.4.1 Add an Ingredient to Fridge

+   ​	3.4.2 Removing an Ingredient from Fridge

+   ​	3.4.3 Use Ingredient from Fridge

+   ​	3.4.4 Remove all Expired Ingredient from Fridge

+   3.5 Order

+   ​	3.5.1 Adding Order

+   ​	3.5.2 Altering Order

+   ​	3.5.3 Deleting Order

+   ​	3.5.4 Done Order

+   ​	3.5.5 Initializing Order

 4. Command Summary

 5. FAQ

-**<u>content page is not up to date yet</u>**

 ## 1. Introduction

 Duke is targeted towards restaurant chefs who wants to be able to consolidate most of the things happening in their kitchen such as recipes, ingredients, expiry dates etc. By using this product, you are able to order all the ingredients needed for your kitchen.
-Additionally, this application takes in customers order/preorder of the restaurants dishes.
+Additionally, this application takes in customers order or preorder of the restaurants dishes.
 Proceed to the Developer Guide [here]( https://github.com/AY1920S1-CS2113-T14-2/main/blob/master/docs/DeveloperGuide.md ) to learn more about this application.

 ## 2. Quick Start